“I would not suffer cruelties and indignities perpetrated against me or those close to me to pass without consequence.”

 “As I have said, I am unaware of your mother’s living situation, which includes her finances.
 That fact would not be a surprise to me.”

-Payton seems to leave the matter at that, however, or at least doesn’t expect Celia’s answer as she picks up the phone and dials a number.
+Payton seems to leave the matter at that, however, as she picks up her desk’s phone and dials a number.

 “My granddaughter has an incident of domestic violence to report,” she says without preamble.

-“I want you to file the report, ensure it is actually read, and ensure the follow-up investigation is actually conducted by the Domestic Violence Unit.
-As well as to conduct an informal preliminary one yourself.”
+“I want you to file the report, ensure it is read, and ensure the follow-up investigation is conducted by the Domestic Violence Unit.
+As well as to conduct an informal preliminary investigation yourself.”

 There’s indistinct noise from the other end of the line.